mindersec/minder/deployment/helm/README.md

   - `minder-github-secrets`: Needs to contain API credentials for a GitHub app.
 In particular, the following keys are required:
-    - `client_id`: The GitHub client ID to be used by Mediator
+    - `client_id`: The GitHub client ID to be used by Minder
-    - `client_secret`: The GitHub client secret to be used by Mediator
+    - `client_secret`: The GitHub client secret to be used by Minder

   - `minder-identity-secrets`: Needs to contain the OAuth 2 client secret for minder server when authenticating with Keycloak.
 In particular, the following keys are required:
-    - `identity_client_secret`: The Keycloak client secret to be used by Mediator server
+    - `identity_client_secret`: The Keycloak client secret to be used by Minder server

-- In addition, if you are using Mediator images which require authentication, you will want to create a `docker-registry` type credential with the name `minder-pull-secret`
+- In addition, if you are using Minder images which require authentication, you will want to create a `docker-registry` type credential with the name `minder-pull-secret`

 ## Building and running

-You can build a (local) helm chart with `make helm` at the top-level of the Mediator repository.
+You can build a (local) helm chart with `make helm` at the top-level of the Minder repository.
 You can then run it with:

 ```helm
 helm install minder config/helm/minder-0.1.0.tgz